Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 // Java Program to Demonstrate Exception is Thrown
-// How the runTime System Searches Call-Stack
+// How the Runtime System Searches Call-Stack
 // to Find Appropriate Exception Handler

 ```